NumayaPradeepani/Website-Using-Ajax-Web-Services-and-Web-Security/README.md

 # Cake shop
->it's mini project for database management(DBMS) using mysql , its basically for wedding arrangment
+>it's mini project for database management(DBMS) using mysql , its basically for a cake shop

 ### Technology used :